nikist97/Python-DataStructures/README.md

 queue.enqueue(element) # enqueues the element to the back of the queue
 # enqueue raises a TypeError if the queue has a specified type for elements
 # and the argument is not of that type

+# the implemenetation includes an iterator
+for element in queue:
+    print element
+# keep in mind that the iterator uses queue.dequeue() to get the next element, hence
+# after the iteration is over the queue would be empty
 ```